makinteract/DropboxSyncScript/README.md

 ### Setup dependencies

-Your server needs to be able to run Python (>2.7) and Php.
-You also need to install a couple of python modules for using **Dropbox** and **configparser**.
+Your server needs to be able to run Python (>2.7) and PHP (>7.2).
+You also need to install a couple of Python modules for using **Dropbox** and **configparser**.
 Please refer to the [Dropbox](https://www.dropbox.com/developers/documentation/python) developers' docs.
 You might simply need to install your dependencies with pip, like this:

 ```
 pip install configparser --user
 pip install dropbox --user
 ```

-or this:
+or like this:

 ```
 pip install configparser
 pip install dropbox
 ```
-Finally, you need to setup an app with Dropbox and generate a *TOKEN* string - you'll need it later.
+Finally, you need to setup an app with Dropbox and generate a secret *TOKEN* string - you'll need it later.

-### Install
+### Installation

 Close the repository on your server.